 Political Science addresses some of the fundamental problems facing human society.
-Questions concerning government policies aimed at achieving economic stability and growth, the gap between the rich and poor, the role of NGOs to affect social and political change, the relations between countries, the crisis of our democratic institutions, and the world peace are all on the research agenda of contemporary political scientists.
+Questions concerning government policies aimed at achieving economic stability and growth, the gap between the rich and poor, the role of NGOs to affect social and political change, the relations between countries, the crisis of our democratic institutions, and the path to world peace are all on the research agenda of contemporary political scientists.

-Why study Political Science
+Why study Political Science?

 What will I study?

 Students who choose the major will take political science courses taught in the social science tradition.
 Because some of these courses require quantitative skills, students in the major are recommended to take courses in economics, mathematics, statistics and research methods.
 These courses are then supplemented by electives from our other majors or subject areas such as Data Science, Quantitative Reasoning, Psychology or Sociology.